dista/g-web-downloader/README.md

-# Download a website from just a entry link!
+# Download a website from just an entry link!

 ## supports